How many terms are in TGN? Tell me about the scope, contributions, and how to obtain TGN data.

 - Associative Relationship.
 Associative relationships are relationships between entities in a thesaurus, where the relationship is not hierarchical.
-In TGN, associative relationships could include important historical ally relationships, places requiring special distinguishment to avoid confusion, historical predecessors for modern counterparts, and other circumstances may require associative relationships.
+In TGN, associative relationships could include important historical ally relationships, places requiring special distinguishment to avoid confusion, historical predecessors for modern counterparts, among others.
 For example, if an inhabited place has been physically moved (as when the location has been deemed unsafe due to flood or earthquake), there should be an associative relationship between the original settlement and the new settlement.
-In the example below, for the record for Ocotepeque, Honduras, the town was originally located to the NE of the current city, but was moved after the Marchala river flooded in 1935 and called Nueva Ocotepeque.
+In the example below, for the record for Ocotepeque, Honduras, the town was originally located to the NE of the current city, but was moved after the Marchala river flooded in 1935.
+The new town is called Nueva Ocotepeque.
 Relationship Types are controlled and defined; see Relationship Types in the Editorial Rules.
 Associative Relationships are reciprocal between the two records.

 Are dates included for places in TGN?

-Dates for names or place types in TGN are expressed in notes called display dates, which are indexed with Start Date and End Date containing the two years that delimit the span of time indicated in the note.
-Dates may be known to different levels of specificity and varying shades of certainty.
-In the display date, uncertainty may be expressed.
-The note is then indexed using start and end dates that delimit the broadest span of time applicable.
-Since conventions used to describe approximate dates (e.g., circa) may vary depending upon context, this allows flexibility in establishing appropriate date spans for retrieval.
-Note that start and end dates are recorded in the database but are hidden from the end-user.
-The examples below illustrate various types of dates.
+Dates for names or place types in TGN are expressed in notes called Display Dates, which are indexed with Start Date and End Date containing the two years delimiting the implied span.
+In the Display Date, uncertainty and nuance may be expressed.
+Since conventions used to describe approximate dates (e.g., circa) may vary depending upon context, this method allows flexibility in establishing appropriate date spans for retrieval.
+Note that Start Date and End Date are recorded in the database, but generally should be hidden from the typical end user.

-(for an island, the, exact day of the name designation is known)
+(for an island, the, exact date of naming is documented)

-(for a US state, estimated searching dates for "circa")
+(for a US state, estimated start and end dates for "circa")

-(for Siena, Italy, start date based on life dates of Julius Caesar)
+(for Siena, Italy, historical name with start date based on life dates of Julius Caesar)